 The choice of layer reveals important trade-offs.

 Maintainability.
-Targeting a higher layer usually makes writing code easier and the resulting code more maintainable.
+Targeting a higher layer usually makes writing code easier and the resulting code more maintainable than if it were written targeting lower layers.

 This is largely a consequence of the involved programming languages.